KAANVOLKAN05/GPGPU_Research/ResearchDiary.md

 Date: 7/7/2026

 1. Upon 3 hours of futile attempts on fixing the internet connection, which showed us on the wrong IP adress, after deleting configuration, redowloading them, asking people, calling friends and trying with ai, I fixed it by changing the port on the computer.
+2. After this I finnaly cloned my fork of the mandelbrot to the computer

 ### Following the Book
 Date: 7/7/2026